Medium Deep Dives

 What is Encaustic Art?
 A Beginner's Guide to Wax Painting

 Encaustic art looks like nothing else.
-The surface seems to glow from within—luminous, layered, almost alive.
-If you've seen it in a gallery and wondered how it's made, the answer involves something unexpected: hot wax.
+The surface has a depth to it, layered and translucent, almost like the colors are lit from behind.
+If you've seen it in a gallery and wondered how it's made, the answer is simpler than you'd think: hot wax.

 What Is Encaustic, Exactly?